Blade Runner 2049: Accolades

-Blade Runner 2049 has received numerous awards and nominations.
-At the 90th Academy Awards, it was nominated for five awards, winning Best Cinematography for Deakins, and Best Visual Effects for John Nelson, Gerd Nefzer, Paul Lambert and Richard R. Hoover.
+Blade Runner 2049 received numerous awards and nominations.
+At the 90th Academy Awards, it was nominated for five awards, winning Best Cinematography for Deakins, and Best Visual Effects for John Nelson, Gerd Nefzer, Paul Lambert, and Richard R. Hoover.
 At the 71st British Academy Film Awards, it received eight nominations, including Best Director, and won for Best Cinematography and Best Special Visual Effects.
-At the 23rd Critics' Choice Awards, it was nominated for seven awards, winning for Best Cinematography.
+At the 23rd Critics' Choice Awards, the film was nominated for seven awards, winning for Best Cinematography.

 Future

 Potential sequels

 During the promotional tour for the 2015 film The Martian, Scott expressed interest in making additional Blade Runner films.
-In October 2017, Villeneuve said that he expected a third film would be made if 2049 was successful.
+In October 2017, Villeneuve said he expected a third film would be made if 2049 was successful.
 Fancher, who wrote both films, said he was considering reviving an old story idea involving Deckard traveling to another country.
-Ford said that he would be open to returning if he liked the script.
+Ford has said he would be open to returning if he liked the script.
 In January 2018, Scott stated that he had "another [story] ready to evolve and be developed, [that] there is certainly one to be done for sure", referring to a third Blade Runner film.

-In January 2020, Villeneuve expressed interest in "revisit[ing] this universe in a different way," making "something disconnected from both other movies," as opposed to a direct sequel.
+In January 2020, Villeneuve expressed interest in "revisit[ing] this universe in a different way", making "something disconnected from both other movies", as opposed to a direct sequel.